Quagm/ios-aquatics/IMPLEMENTATION_SUMMARY.md

 - Fetches orders from database with order items
 - Displays order information in simplified format
 - Order status management
-- Removed customer information (simplified schema)
+- Stores customer snapshots from checkout so admin can see address/contact details
 - Order details modal with items and totals

 ### 5. Admin Dashboard - Sales Analytics ✅